makhidkarun/Sophonts/README.md

 # Sophonts
-Traveller sophonts stored here, by Quick NIL Profile.
+Traveller sophonts, scripts, and resources stored here, by Quick NIL Profile.
-Each sophont gets its own directory, in which to store various resources, such as
+By using the QNP, each sophont gets its own directory, in which to store various resources, such as

 * chargen
 * language